tanmayrajani/markdown-editor/README.md

 > Realtiome Markdown Editor using `AngularJS`

 It is working decent right now using GitHub Markdown API.
 Though I'm using no-auth version which only allows 60 requests/hr.
 That is a major drawback right now.
-I wish to extend it using Auth in future.
+I wish to extend it using Auth in future. conflict's gonna happen :D

 ![Screenshot](etc/screenshot.png?raw=true)